uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

   - Can view only their own children's data.
   - Can view their own personal info.
   - Can view their children's personal info.
+  - Can view their own associations.
+  - Can view their children's associations.
 - Clinician:
   - Can only view data of children they work with.
   - Can view their own personal info.
   - Can view the personal info of the children they work with.
+  - Can view their own associations.
+  - Can view the associations of the children they work with.
+  - Can request to become associated with a given child.
 - Researcher: Can only view anonymised data of children.
 - Admin:
   - Can register and delete users.
   - Can add, delete, and modify a user's personal information.
+  - Can add, delete, and modify a user's associations???

 ## Note on IDs